Types of Lilies: 10 Favorite Lilies to Elevate Your Garden

 • Colors: Red, pink, white, and salmon

-• Shape: Large flowers with open, star-like shape, recurved petals
+• Shape: Large flowers with open, star-shaped, recurved petals

 There are also some dwarf cultivars that grow only 18 to 30 inches tall—perfect for container culture.
 The blossoms are not only colorful, but also many have spots, stripes, and other markings on them.